6 Simple Investing Steps All Newlyweds Should Take

 Step Two: Choose Where to Invest

-Then, it’s time to choose where you want to invest, or your broker.
-This decision is for a broker you can use for an IRA (step 4) or brokerage account (step 5), but it won’t apply to 401(k)s, which we’ll cover in the next step.
+Then, it’s time to choose where you (or your broker) want to invest.
+If this decision is for a broker you can use for an IRA (step 4) or brokerage account (step 5), but it won’t apply to 401(k)s, which we’ll cover in the next step.

 In general, you have three primary options: